UKPLab/acl2026-misviz/README.md

 - *data/misviz/misviz.json* contains the task labels and metadata
 - The visualizations can be downloaded from the web using the following script
+- Please contact jonathan.tonglet@tu-darmstadt.de if you have trouble downloading the images

 ```python
 python data/download_misviz_images.py --use_wayback 0